wclr/yalc/README.md

 ### Publish
 - Run `yalc publish` in your dependency package `my-package`.
 - It will run `preyalc` or `prepublish` scripts before, and `postyalc` or `postpublish` after.
 Use `--force` to publish without running scripts.

+**NB!** Windows users should ensure files `LF` new line symbol is used in files copied to store, in some cases it may be needed for package to work correctly (for example if there are `bin` scripts), currenlty `yalc` won't convert line endings for you.

 ### Add
 - Run `yalc add my-package` in your dependant project,